Ewillian/CCNA2/Rendu du Tp4/Rendu.md

 R1#
 ```

-Ensuite, on teste de ping:
+Ensuite, on teste les pings:

 On s'attend à ceci :